na-na-hi/renget/archive/CitM.md

 A Clover Guild Story
 By Meowstic-anon

 It's a peaceful, quiet afternoon in the Guildhall.
 At this time, most of the members of the guild are off to do their daily job requests from the Job Bulletin Board.
 A beautiful orange light from outside shines through the windows and illuminates the entire library.
-On one of the tables, Macom the Guild's Mareep Researcher, is minding himself as he reads through the report from his adventures with the Guildmaster and others at Crystal Cave a while ago.
+On one of the tables, Macom the Guild's Mareep Researcher, is minding himself as he reads through the report from his adventures with the Guildmaster and others at Crystal Cave a few days ago.

 Aside from Macom, four other Pokemon were in the library.
 One of them is Booker, the Ribombee.
 He's taking a nap in a bowl filled with cotton after his usual job requests with his partner, Sneasel.
 Speaking of which, she's behind Charm's shoulders as they read through a book that they randomly selected from the shelf.
 Natu, on the other hand, is quietly staring at the door for some reason, and it has already been a couple minutes since!